xikxp1/iRaceHUD/README.md

 }
 ```

-`offset` is a start/finish line offset from SVG starting point (value shoud be between `0` and `1`), `direction` is `1` if track direction matches SVG path direction and `-1` otherwise.
+`offset` is a start/finish line offset from SVG starting point (value should be between `0` and `1`), `direction` is `1` if track direction matches SVG path direction and `-1` otherwise.

-To search for these values you can use accompanying interface located at `/track_info` url when lauching iRaceHUD via Vite development mode.
+To search for these values you can use accompanying interface located at `/track_info` url when launching iRaceHUD via Vite development mode.